buddyo1md/kickstarter-analysis/Written_Report_Template.md

 The data set that was provided by the client for analysis is a spreadsheet of historic results Kickstarter funding efforts from 21 countries covering a time period from 8/2009 through 5/2017.
 The dataset consists of 4,114 records.
 Each record/campaign includes specification of a Category and Sub-category type.
 Thare are 9 discrete Categories (film & video, music, publishing, technology, games, photography, theater, food, and journalism) further broken down into a total of 41 subcategories.
 Subcategory total campaign numbers range from 20 (10 unique sub-categories) to 1,066 (plays, the subcategory of interest to Louise).
 Other record attributes include total pledges and number of pledges, and the dates of opening/closing of the campaigns.

 ## Analysis and Challenges
 ~~Explain how you performed your analysis using images and links to code, as well as any challenges you encountered and how you overcame them.
-If you had no challenges, describe any possible challenges or difficulties that could be encountered.~~
+If you had no challenges, describe any possible challenges or difficulties that could be encountered.The overview of the analysis is well described with screenshots (2 pt).
+Challenges or difficulties that were encountered, and how they were overcome, are well explained.
+If there were no difficulties, describe any possible challenges or difficulties that could be encountered (2 pt).~~

 The analysis was performed in the following phases:
 * The data was provided as an excel spreadsheet.
 Using simple Filters on each column the structure, content, consistency, and completement of the data was assessed.

      RESULT: The data was found to be quite clean with no missing data and consistent data entry.

 * Individual columns/fields were reviewed, summarized, and ammended as necessary.
 Counts of the unique entries for Country, Category, Sub-category, and Country were performed.

      RESULT: Limited data sets for many Countries and for many Category/Subcatetories were noted.
 Date/Time fields were converted.

 * Additional calculated Field requirements wer identified and performed.

      RESULT: Added fields: Duration (deadline - launch); Percentage Funded (pledged / goal); average_donation (backers_count / pledged)

 * A pivot-table was constructed and used to do a high-level overview of a variety of permutations seeking any overarching insights into the breadth, depth, and consistency of the data.

      RESULT: Appropriateness of the clients initial focus on the attributes of funding amount and Launch Date (rolled up by month) were confirmed.
 Additional helpful analyses were identified.
 (See below - Result #4.)

 * Specific analyses requested by the Client were performed.

 RESULT: See below.

 ### Analysis of Outcomes Based on Launch Date

 ### Analysis of Outcomes Based on Goals